dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 Another early decision was to avoid thinking about a database.
 We had MySQL in the back of our minds, but we purposely delayed that decision by employing a design that made the decision irrelevant.
 That design was simply to put an interface between all data accesses and the data repository itself.

 We put the data access methods into an interface named WikiPage.
 Those methods provided all the functionality we needed to find, fetch, and save pages.
-Of course, we didn’t implement those methods at first; we simply stubbed them out while we worked on features that didn’t involve fetching and saving the data.
+Of course, we didn't implement those methods at first; we simply stubbed them out while we worked on features that didn't involve fetching and saving the data.

 Indeed, for three months we simply worked on translating wiki text into HTML.
-This didn’t require any kind of data storage, so we created a class named MockWikiPage that simply left the data access methods stubbed.
+This didn't require any kind of data storage, so we created a class named MockWikiPage that simply left the data access methods stubbed.

 Eventually, those stubs became insufficient for the features we wanted to write.
 We needed real data access, not stubs.
 So we created a new derivative of WikiPage named InMemoryPage.
 This derivative implemented the data access method to manage a hash table of wiki pages, which we kept in RAM.

 This allowed us to write feature after feature for a full year.
 In fact, we got the whole first version of the FitNesse program working this way.
 We could create pages, link to other pages, do all the fancy wiki formatting, and even run tests with FIT.
-What we couldn’t do was save any of our work.
+What we couldn't do was save any of our work.

-When it came time to implement persistence, we thought again about MySQL, but decided that wasn’t necessary in the short term, because it would be really easy to write the hash tables out to flat files.
+When it came time to implement persistence, we thought again about MySQL, but decided that wasn't necessary in the short term, because it would be really easy to write the hash tables out to flat files.
 So we implemented FileSystemWikiPage, which just moved the functionality out to flat files, and then we continued developing more features.

 Three months later, we reached the conclusion that the flat file solution was good enough; we decided to abandon the idea of MySQL altogether.
 We deferred that decision into nonexistence and never looked back.

-That would be the end of the story if it weren’t for one of our customers who decided that he needed to put the wiki into MySQL for his own purposes.
+That would be the end of the story if it weren't for one of our customers who decided that he needed to put the wiki into MySQL for his own purposes.
 We

 164